 Aminjon Khodjibaev, better known by his pen name Aminjon Shookuhi, was one of Tajikistan’s most prominent writers.
 Making his debut in the early 1940’s he was best known as a poet, but also found fame as a novelist and dramatist.
 His vast works include several collections of children’s poems as well as a trilogy of children’s books known by the title of its first book Where Does The Water Come From?
 He was named “National Writer of Tajikistan” after his death, and a statue of him stands in the schoolyard where he studied as a child.

 Karim Khodjibaev, the author's son, is a professional linguist who works in the field of adult education and language research.
-Some of his early publications are related to the socio-political dynamics of Central Asia.
-Khodjibaev holds an M.A. in Linguistics and is a certified translator and interpreter in several languages.
+Khodjibaev holds an M.A. in Linguistics and is a certified translator and interpreter in several language.

 Moukhabbat Khodjibaeva holds an M.A. in Cinema Arts and an M.S. in Information Technology.
 She works in the field of Eurasian Studies and has contributed to several language projects in bot Persian and Russian.